DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/dev_guide_index.md

 ## Gitpod Environment

-This project prioritizes supporting accessible, reproducible, and easy to use development environments which is why we support and recommend users use the already-curated [Gitpod](https://gitpod.io/new/#https://github.com/DevOps-MBSE/AaC) Architecture-as-Code development environment.
+This project prioritizes accessible, reproducible, and easy to use development environments which is why we support and recommend users take advantage of the already-curated [Gitpod](https://gitpod.io/new/#https://github.com/DevOps-MBSE/AaC) Architecture-as-Code development environment.
 The Gitpod environment handles all the setup and configuration necessary to begin developing AaC.
-You can immediately open a vscode workspace file and begin debugging the Python application.
+You can immediately open the project in VSCode and begin modifying and debugging the Python application.

-If it's your first time using Gitpod, you'll be prompted to make an account or use SSO provided by Gitlab and Github.
+If it's your first time using Gitpod, you'll be prompted to make an account or use SSO provided by GitLab and GitHub.
 Gitpod provides a free tier, so you're not required to pay before using it.

 Gitpod provides the ability to initialize the environment with shell commands and scripts.
-We leverage these init commands to handle any initialization for the AaC Python package , such as installing dependencies and building the projects.
-You can find the init commands in the `.Gitpod.yml` file at the root of the repository.
+We leverage these init commands to handle any initialization for the AaC Python package, such as installing dependencies and building the project.
+You can find the init commands in the `.gitpod.yml` file at the root of the repository.

 ## Non-Gitpod Environment